CarbyShop/xi-host/README.md

 # Behavioral Notes

 - This code manages memory and network connections gracefully.
 It should not require restarting.
+- In combination with [xiloader updates made in branch xi-host](https://github.com/CarbyShop/xiloader/tree/xi-host), login and logout of multiple game clients from the same IP address is supported.
 - If maintenance is on, only accounts with GM characters can login and any non-GM character on the account will fail to character select with a world server maintenance error message.
 This reduces stress on the login during maintenance, so that accounts with GM characters can login with priority.

 # Not Implemented